lisabronwyn/phase-2-challenge/part-4/part-4.md

 A: command-d

 When a terminal command completes, how can you tell if it was successful or not?
+A: Obtain the exit code of the command from the shell variable $?

 What does your ~/.gitconfig have in it? (paste the whole file here)
 A: git config --list